ubtashton/wisenet-wave/README.md

 ## Setting up the application

-You will need to install and run the [NX Witness Desktop Client](https://my.networkoptix.com/) and connect to your docker host using port 7001.
+You will need to install and run the [Wave Desktop Client](https://wavevms.com/download/) and connect to your docker host using port 7001.
 You will be prompted within the client to configure the new server instance.

 ## Licensing